opensearch-project/documentation-website/triaging.md

 ### Do I need to have already contributed to the project to attend a triage meeting?

 No, all are welcome and encouraged to attend.
-Attending the Backlog & Triage meetings is a great way for a new contributor to learn about the project as well as explore different avenues of contribution.
+Attending the documentation triage meetings is a great way for a new contributor to learn about the project as well as explore different avenues of contribution.

 ### What if I have an issue that is almost a duplicate, should I open a new one to be triaged?